szasza576/kube-installation/README.md

-# Introduction
+## Introduction
-This guide walk you through on the standard Kubernetes installation with kubeadm and mainly focuses to [official Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/).
+This guide walks you through on the standard Kubernetes installation with kubeadm and mainly focuses to [official Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/).

-It is already assumed that you are familiar with Linux and have basic understanding about Kubernetes.
+It is already assumed that you are familiar a bit with Linux and have basic understanding about Kubernetes.

 Beside the standard installation it also covers the following components:
 - Install Calico as CNI plugin